NimitZakharia/Amazon-Clone/README.md

 # Amazon-Clone

 Amazon clone - This web application is a full-fledged online shopping platform built using React.js and Firebase.
-This Project contains Features like User Authentication, Payment Processing with Stripe and Working with a Realtime database with Firestore.
+This Project contains Features like User Authentication with firebase auth and Working with a Realtime database with Firestore.